Networking 101: Understanding BGP Routing

 To get a true sense of how BGP works, it's important to spend some time talking about the issues that plague the Internet.

 First, we have a very big problem with routing table growth.
 If someone decides to deaggregate a network that used to be a single /16 network, they could potentially start advertising hundreds of new routes.
 Every router on the Internet will get every new route when this happens.
 People are constantly pressured to aggregate, or combine multiple routes into a single advertisement.
-Aggregation isn't always possible, especially if you want to break up a /19 into two /20’s that will be geographically separate.
+Aggregation isn't always possible, especially if you want to break up a /19 into two geographically separate /20s.
 Routing tables are approaching 200,000 routes now, and for a time they were appearing to grow exponentially.

 Finally, we come to flapping.
 BGP has a mechanism to "hold down" routes that appear to be flaky.
 Routes that flap, or come and go, usually aren't reliable enough to send traffic to.
 If routes flap frequently, the load on all Internet routes will increase due to the processing of updates every time someone disappears and reappears.
 Dampening will prevent BGP peers from listening to all routing updates from flapping peers.
 The amount of time one is in hold-down increases exponentially with every flap.
 It's annoying when you have a faulty link, since it can be more than an hour before you can get to many Internet sites, but it is very necessary.

-This has been a very quick discussion of BGP; enough to get you thinking the right way about the protocol but is by no means comprehensive.
-Spend some time reading the RFCs if you're tasked with operating a BGP router: your peers will appreciate it.
+This quick discussion of BGP should be enough to get you thinking the right way about the protocol but is by no means comprehensive.
+Spend some time reading the RFCs if you're tasked with operating a BGP router.
+Your peers will appreciate it.

 Photo courtesy of Shutterstock.